Introduction to Capacity Requirement planning in SAP S/4HANA

 Capacity scheduling table

 The Fiori app ‘Capacity scheduling table’, provides series of features to work with the planned and Production order / Process orders as per the option to set industry type.
 Strategy can be set for planning mode selection between bucket / sequence, Scheduling control with option to select from finite and infinite scheduling and direction such as Forward / Backward.
 This Fiori App provides planner an option to select the source of supply (production version) and the work centers to dispatch the orders on the dates that you choose.
 Set number of days possible to schedule orders in the past and future, Execution of mass Dispatching or de-allocation of order operations, Filter and resolve late or overdue orders, realign scheduled orders to past or future date and time, Option to navigate to the Advanced Variant configuration screen to view configuration in Production order, reschedule or deallocate a scheduled operation to a different date, firm or unfirm allocated planned orders, Show the source of supply based on available sources such as Production versions, Select the option to use pacemaker work centers for dispatching your order to it.
+Pacemaker work center can be set in production version.

 With a pacemaker work center the entire order for the rest of the un-dispatched operations follow Midpoint scheduling method to align with the pacemaker operation involving pacemaker work center is dispatched.
 Further functionalities possible with this app includes guide with time slot available to dispatch the order, Change the sequence of order in the sequence table using the drag-and-drop feature and other display feature and additional support options with technical features for email and SAP jam Integration.